Devops-pro-group/Ansible-Lab01/README.md

        sudo apt install software-properties-common
        sudo add-apt-repository --yes --update ppa:ansible/ansible
        sudo apt install ansible
+ # First method to etablish connection Master and Slaves
  # 4 On the MasteAnsible do ===>
      mkdir /var/myansible/
      Copy your key pair  on this directory ==>  /var/myansible/